BottleneckGoogle/BottleneckGoogle/README.md

    Google provides more frequent system and security updates for newer devices, while older models may receive updates less frequently, which can impact overall performance over time.

 ---

-These limitations are typically implemented to maintain system stability, extend the device's lifespan, and ensure an optimal user experience, although they can sometimes restrict certain functions and performance on Google Pixel devices. 🔧📈

--->